Montana Free Press

 Issue votes can be placed on the November General Election ballot either by referral from the Legislature or by citizen initiative when backers clear voter signature-gathering thresholds.

-To qualify their initiatives for the 2024 ballot, backers must submit enough signatures to county election administrators by June 21, 2024.
-A complete list of proposed 2024 initiatives and their status is available on the Montana Secretary of State's website.
+To qualify their citizen initiatives for the 2024 ballot, backers needed to submit enough signatures to county election administrators by June 21.
+The Montana Secretary of State has qualified three citizen initiatives for the ballot this year:

 Other ballot items

-June primary and November general election ballots may also include other items such as county commission races, depending on where in the state you live.
-June 2024 ballots will also ask voters to whether they wish to set up local government study commissions to review the structure of their city and county governments.
+November general election ballots may also include other items such as county commission races, depending on where in the state you live.
+June 2024 ballots also asked voters whether they wished to set up local government study commissions to review the structure of their city and county governments.

 Common Voting Questions